 Annika Socolofsky (1990, Edinburgh) is a composer, avant-folk vocalist, and fiddler.
 Her music stems from the timbral nuance and inwards resonance of the human voice, and is communicated through mediums ranging from orchestral works to unaccompanied folk ballads.

-New projects for the 2017 – 2018 season include works for Eighth Blackbird, sean-nós singer Iarla Ó Lionáird, and saxophonist Jonathan Hulting-Cohen.
+New projects for the 2017 – 2018 season include works for Eighth Blackbird, sean-nós singer Iarla Ó Lionáird, Knoxville Symphony, and saxophonist Jonathan Hulting-Cohen.
 She has collaborated with artists including the Albany Symphony, University of Michigan Symphony Orchestra, Third Coast Percussion, Emissary Quartet, Shattered Glass, Donald Sinta Quartet, JACK Quartet, Latitude 49, Mobius Percussion, shakuhachi grandmaster Riley Lee, and bassist Evan Runyon, among others.
 Her works, projects, and related research have been presented at The Italian Society of Contemporary Music, Bang on a Can Summer Festival, Carnegie Hall, Northwestern New Music Institute, Strange Beautiful Music Detroit, Listening to Ladies, and Princeton Sound Kitchen.